A Word to Themeco Customers Concerning the Current Events in WordPress

 For starters, we do not host our products on wordpress.org.
 This means that all updates you receive as it relates to our products and services are initiated and maintained on our private servers.
 WordPress could never hijack our products, and this decision was very intentional on our part going all the way back to the beginning of Themeco.

 Unfortunately, the wordpress.org repo has always been somewhat political in their rules and guidelines (their right as it’s their service), and we’ve not wanted to spend time playing the game.
-We’d rather focus our efforts on building great products for customers.
 To be sure, we have missed out on a significant source of traffic for going this direction.
 Even so, it has afforded us creative control over building what we want to build how we want to build it.

 Second, for those who may not know the tangled web of who controls WordPress, let me give you a quick summary.
 The WordPress software that you know was itself a fork of a piece of software called B2.
 Forking in the software world is the process of taking a piece of open source software and creating a new derivative version that can be further developed.
 This is a hallmark of open source software.